-- Schedule E, Part I, to report rental income from pastureland based on a flat charge.
-However, report on Schedule F, line 10, pasture income received from taking care of someone else's livestock.
-Also use Schedule E, Part I, to report farm rental income and expenses of a trust or estate based on crops or livestock produced by a tenant. - Schedule J to figure your tax by averaging your farm income over the previous 3 years.
-Doing so may reduce your tax. - Schedule SE to pay self-employment tax on income from your farming business. - Form 3800 to claim any general business credits. - Form 4562 to claim depreciation (including the special allowance) on assets placed in service in 2010, to claim amortization that began in 2010, to make an election under section 179 to expense certain property, or to report information on vehicles and other listed property. - Form 4684 to report a casualty or theft gain or loss involving farm business property, including purchased livestock held for draft, breeding, sport, or dairy purposes.
+- Schedule E (Form 1040), Part I, to report rental income from pastureland based on a flat charge.
+However, report on Schedule F (Form 1040), line 8a, pasture income received from taking care of someone else's livestock.
+Also use Schedule E (Form 1040), Part I, to report farm rental income and expenses of a trust or estate based on crops or livestock produced by a tenant. - Schedule J (Form 1040) to figure your tax by averaging your farm income over the previous 3 years.
+Doing so may reduce your tax. - Schedule SE (Form 1040) to pay self-employment tax on income from your farming business. - Form 3800 to claim any general business credits.

+- Form 4562 to claim depreciation (including the special allowance) on assets placed in service in 2011, to claim amortization that began in 2011, to make an election under section 179 to expense certain property, or to report information on vehicles and other listed property. - Form 4684 to report a casualty or theft gain or loss involving farm business property, including purchased livestock held for draft, breeding, sport, or dairy purposes.
 See Pub.
 225 for more information on how to report various farm losses, such as losses due to death of livestock or damage to crops or other farm property. - Form 4797 to report sales, exchanges, or involuntary conversions (other than from a casualty or theft) of certain farm property.
 Also use this form to report sales of livestock held for draft, breeding, sport, or dairy purposes. - Form 4835 to report rental income based on crop or livestock shares produced by a tenant if you did not materially participate in the management or operation of a farm.
 This income is not subject to self-employment tax.
 See Pub.
-225. - Form 6198 to figure your allowable loss if you have a business loss and you have amounts invested in the business for which you are not at risk. - Form 8582 to figure your deductible loss from passive activities. - Form 8824 to report like-kind exchanges.

-Form 8903 to take a deduction for income from domestic production activities.
+225. - Form 6198 to figure your allowable loss if you have a business loss and you have amounts invested in the business for which you are not at risk. - Form 8582 to figure your deductible loss from passive activities. - Form 8824 to report like-kind exchanges. - Form 8903 to take a deduction for income from domestic production activities.

 Single-member limited liability company (LLC).
 Generally, a single-member domestic LLC is not treated as a separate entity for federal income tax purposes.
-If you are the sole member of a domestic LLC engaged in the business of farming, file Schedule F. However, you can elect to treat a domestic LLC as a corporation.
+If you are the sole member of a domestic LLC engaged in the business of farming, file Schedule F (Form 1040).
+However, you can elect to treat a domestic LLC as a corporation.
 See Form 8832 for details on the election.

 Heavy highway vehicle use tax.
 If you use certain highway trucks, truck-trailers, tractor trailers, or buses in your farming business, you may have to pay a federal highway motor vehicle use tax.
-See the Instructions for Form 2290 to find out if you owe this tax.
+See the Instructions for Form 2290 to find out if you owe this tax and go to www.irs.gov/trucker for the latest developments.

 Information returns.
-You may have to file information returns for wages paid to employees, certain payments of fees and other nonemployee compensation, interest, rents, royalties, real estate transactions, annuities, and pensions.
-You may also have to file an information return if you sold \$5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other similar basis for resale.
-For details, see the 2010 General Instructions for Certain Information Returns (Forms 1098, 1099, 3921, 3922, 5498, and W-2G).
+You may have to file information returns for wages paid to employees, certain payments of fees and other non-employee compensation, interest, rents, royalties, real estate transactions, annuities, and pensions.
+For details, see the instructions for line F and the 2011 General Instructions for Certain Information Returns.